10 Best Dumbbell Back Exercises To Build Mass and Strength

 If you’re looking for a way to get more creative with your back exercises, why not try an Incline dumbbell row?

-The incline dumbbell row also known as chest-supported row, is an ideal row variation to get the best form, prevent mid-row rocking, reduce the risk of injury, and isolate the muscles you’re looking to build.
+The incline dumbbell row also known as chest-supported row, is an ideal row variation to get the best form, prevent mid-row rocking, reduce the risk of injury, and isolate the muscles you want to build.

-Keep your chest on the bench throughout the movement will eliminate momentum and work the muscles you want.
+Keep your chest on the bench throughout the movement, which will eliminate momentum and work the muscles you want.

 How To Do